-COUNTRY INN: a lodging establishment serving meals, usually developed from a classic home in a rural or village setting, having a rustic, comfortable ambiance.
+COUNTRY INN: a Country Inn is a lodging establishment serving meals, usually developed from a classic home in a rural or village setting, having a rustic, comfortable ambiance.
 For this Bylaw, a Country Inn is limited to a maximum of twenty (20) guest rooms.